jonasd4004/liri-node-app/README.md

 # Requirements

-Make a Node.js app that depends on user input from the command line Integrate Bands In Town, Spotify, and OMDb APIs via the appropriate NPM modules Use API calls and parse through returned JSON objects, outputting them in a specified format Read commands and queries from file
+1. Make a Node.js app that depends on user input from the command line.

+2. Integrate Bands In Town, Spotify, and OMDb APIs via the appropriate NPM modules.

+3. Use API calls and parse through returned JSON objects, outputting them in a specified format.

+4. Read commands and queries from file

 # Databases Acquired